Liberty Utilities (formerly Empire District) low income assistance programs.

-Many of the resources provided by Empire District are done in partnership with non-profit agencies from Missouri, Arkansas, and other states.
+Many of the resources provided by Liberty Utilities are done in partnership with non-profit agencies from Missouri, Arkansas, and other states.
 However the energy company does administer several of its own payment plans, financial assistance programs, and conservation measures for low income families.
+Find details on Liberty Utility assistance programs below.

 One of the main services is Project Help.
 This relies on donations and contributions from people in the community and local businesses.
 The funds that are donated will be provided to the less fortunate for paying their electricity bills.
 It is a way for neighbors to help their neighbors.
 Anything you contribute will be tax deductible as well.